 Once particular courses are selected, students should attend classes according to the class schedule.
-Any changes to the course selection without appropriate approval are not permitted.
-If students make such changes without approval, the grade received for the involved courses will be nullified.
+Any changes to the course selection without appropriate approval may not be permitted.
+If students make such changes without approval, the grade received for the involved courses may be nullified.

 During the first two weeks of classes, students may modify their course selection by dropping or adding courses using the online course registration system of the JI.
-An exception is for Ve/Vm450 where registration after the 1st week is not accepted.
+An exception is for Ve/Vm450 where different course policy may apply.